Irish National Liberation Army: Armed campaign

 The attention the INLA received following the death of Airey Neave led to it being declared an illegal organisation in Britain and Northern Ireland.
-However, despite the "success" of 30 March action the INLA was facing internal turmoil.
+However, despite the "success" of the 30 March action, the INLA was facing internal turmoil.
 IRSP chairperson Miriam Daly threatened to resign over policy disagreements and perceived failings of the IRSP to raise funds, run in elections, and enact policy.
-Senior IRSP member Michael Plunkett was arrested after Gardai found bomb-making equipment in his flat in Dublin and later jumped bail and fled to Paris.
-A series of botched Middle East arms importations attempts precipitated tensions between Belfast and Dublin representatives to the INLA GHQ and Dessie Grew considered assassinating the leader of the Belfast faction opposed to the INLA chief of staff.
+Senior IRSP member Michael Plunkett was arrested after gardaí found bomb-making equipment in his flat in Dublin and later jumped bail and fled to Paris.
+A series of botched Middle East arms importation attempts precipitated tensions between Belfast and Dublin representatives to the INLA GHQ and Dessie Grew considered assassinating the leader of the Belfast faction opposed to the INLA chief of staff.
 Before the conflict broke out there were attempts to recruit veteran Provisional IRA leader Seán Mac Stíofáin as INLA chief of staff in the hope he would help stabilise the organisation.
 He was interested and met with INLA Army Council representatives on several occasions between 1978 and 1979 but nothing materialised.
 The unauthorised kidnapping of a Dublin bank manager from his home in January 1980 led to further internal anger and an operation in England was planned to demonstrate that the INLA was still capable of carrying on its war.
-An INLA Active service unit planted two 10 lb bombs at Netheravon British Army camp in Salisbury Plain.
-Although only one bomb detonated & caused damage starting a fire, injuring two soldiers, this action helped bind the organisation together.
+An INLA Active service unit planted two 10 lb bombs at Netheravon British Army camp in the Salisbury Plain Training Area.
+Although only one bomb detonated & caused damage starting a fire, and injuring two soldiers, this action helped bind the organisation together.

 The INLA lost another of its founding leadership in 1980, when Ronnie Bunting was assassinated at his home.
-Noel Little, another Protestant member of the INLA, was killed in the same incident.
+Noel Lyttle, another Protestant member of the IRSP, was killed in the same incident.
 The Ulster Defence Association, an Ulster loyalist paramilitary, claimed responsibility for both killings.
-Another leading INLA member, Miriam Daly, was killed by loyalist assassins in the same year.
+Miriam Daly, who had resigned from the IRSP four months earlier, was killed by loyalist assassins in the same year.
 Although no group claimed responsibility, the INLA claimed that the Special Air Service (SAS) was involved in the killings of Bunting and Little.
+All three were strongly identified with the campaign against criminalisation of republican paramilitary prisoners.